binello7/master-thesis/README.md

 ## Master thesis
-This repository contains all of the material relevant for my Master Thesis (
+This repository contains all of the material relevant for my Master Thesis (November 2017 - March 2018)

 ---